jayaraaj/aws-demo/content/10_prerequisites/2_create_a_cognizant_account_to_access_workshop_content.md

 +++
-title = "Create a Cognizant Account to access Workshop content" chapter = false weight = 2
+title = "Register with Cognizant" chapter = false weight = 2
 +++

-{{% notice warning %}}
-You need to register yourself on the following Cognizant site to be able to access this workshop content.
-{{% /notice %}}

 {{% notice note %}}
-This step is mandatory and is being done with the objective to gather practitioner’s details and give access to workshop relevant Cognizant proprietary Thought Leadership content.
+As part of this workshop, we are presenting Practitioners with a showcase of DevOps and Cloud focused Thought Leadership content from Cognizant.
+For you to access this Cognizant proprietary content, we request you to please register yourself on the following Cognizant site.
+This step is key in helping Practitioners to get a holistic view on the latest research in DevOps and Cloud and to build a point of view on Cognizant expertise in the workshop applicable technologies
 {{% /notice %}}

 #### Step Breakdown

-1. Click on the Link provided in the Warning  section
+1. Click on the Link provided in the notes section

 2. Provide following input in the given form:
     - First and Last Name
     - Update Company
+    - Update Email ID
     - Update Designation / Role
-    - Would you like to receive notification from Cognizant on forthcoming Thought Leadership content
+    - Would you like to receive notification from Cognizant on forthcoming relevant Thought Leadership content – Check Box
-    - Any feedback / Suggestion for the Workshop
+    - Register Now Button